-A. Encourage scientific and educational activities related to shoreline ecological functions and processes.
+A. Encourage scientific and educational activities related to shoreline ecological functions and processes, including sea level rise resilience.

 PN12.17 Signage Policies

 - A. Signs should not block or otherwise interfere with visual access to the water or shorelands. - B. Signs should be designed and placed so that they are compatible with the aesthetic quality of the existing shoreline and adjacent land and water uses.